dylanreed/dylan.blog/_posts/2005-06-10-stupid-spyware.markdown

 tags: []
 comments: []
 ---

-<p>Fixing mom in laws computer so much bad news. have to fix luckily harper the computer god is helping</p>
+Fixing mom in laws computer so much bad news. have to fix luckily harper the computer god is helping